-By 1675, he had married Abigail Utenbogert and had settled in Albany.
-By 1700, the marriage produced ten or more children who were christened at the Albany Dutch church where he was a member and regular baptism sponsor.
+Probably by the mid-1670s, he had married Abigail Utenbogert and had settled in Albany.
+By 1700, the marriage produced at least ten children most/all of whom were christened at the Albany Dutch church where the parents were members and regular baptism sponsors.

 In 1678, he purchased a house and lot on the hill in Albany from Abraham Van Tricht.
 The following year, his home was included on the Albany census.
 In 1689, his first ward property was enumerated on the assessment roll.
 For several decades he was an Albany mainstay.
 By 1709, his main property was in the second ward and was of modest value.
 Previously, he had inherited real property in New York from his father's estate.